 The naming of Doctors for Cannabis Regulation

 Today, the Spanish term ‘marijuana’ is more recognizable and commonly used in the U.S. than ‘cannabis’.
 Nonetheless, we must recognize that its American usage began as an ethnic slur popularized by anti-narcotic crusaders to vilify cannabis.
 By calling it ‘marijuana’, a group of politicians created the false impression that cannabis was introduced to the U.S. by Mexican immigrants and African-Americans, who themselves were vilified by much of American society.
-Thus, in naming their organization, the founders of DFCR have chosen to reclaim the proper medical name of the drug and scientific name of the plant, which the prescient Dr. Woodward fought in vain to preserve 78 years ago.
+Thus, in naming their organization, the founders of DFCR have chosen to reclaim the proper medical name of the drug and scientific name of the plant, which the prescient Dr. Woodward fought in vain to preserve over 80 years ago.
 We hope that our colleagues in the medical community will join us in this symbolic correction of history, just as we strive to correct the grave mistake made in 1937, when our government abandoned science and prohibited a plant and drug that it should have regulated instead.